wal-g/wal-g/docs/README.md

 Optional:

+- To build with brotli compressor and decompressor, set the `USE_BROTLI` environment variable.
 - To build with libsodium, set the `USE_LIBSODIUM` environment variable.
 - To build with lzo decompressor, set the `USE_LZO` environment variable.